Experts + Insiders | Italy | By Lorenzo Santamaria

 It is a memory I will always carry with me.

-After dancing until the night turned into an early morning, the next day started with a leisurely breakfast and a short walk to the port.
+After dancing until the night turned into the early morning, the next day started with a leisurely breakfast and a short walk to the port.

 After working up an appetite on the water, we feasted on a delicious melody of salads, cheeses and regional meats before making our way to Stromboli, an island that’s been called “the lighthouse of the Mediterranean” since the time of the ancient mariners.